Karan Aujla: Complaints in India

+In August 2025, The Punjab State Commission for Women issued a suo motu notice, taking serious note of the use of "objectionable language" in his song, "MF Gabhru!" and summoned him to appear before the commission.

 Other ventures

 Hukam clothing

 Aujla launched his own clothing brand named "Hukam Clothing" on 25 November 2021.

 Apple Music Up Next Program

 Karan Aujla produced a short film as a part of the global initiative Apple Music Up Next.
-It was released through Apple Music alongside his EP 'Four Me' in 2024.
+It was released through Apple Music alongside his EP Four Me in 2024.